david-uad/CMP105_Week7/README.md

 Code 7_3:

+Here the error was occurring because inside the player class the pointer to the Bullet object was never made to point to a bullet object in memory, resulting in a nullptr exception being thrown.
+It was solved by again reading through the debug output, but also some rubber duck debugging when it was not clear why the exception was occurring and so it would help to talk through the steps the program was making around manipulating the Bullet object.

 Code 7_4: What was wrong?
 How did you fix it? and cruically what tools and techniques did you use to find it?